Do I need professional liability insurance?

 Significant.
 Claim experience in the AICPA program indicates that tax engagements are the leading cause of professional liability lawsuits filed against CPAs.
 Defense attorney fees, court costs, and settlement amounts can quickly add up and affect the financial stability of small to mid-sized firms.

-What services are covered by the Premier Plan?
+What services are covered by the Mid-Sized Firm Plan?

-The Premier Plan covers a broad range of accounting and consulting services.
+The Mid-Sized Firm Plan covers a broad range of accounting and consulting services.
 These include tax planning and preparation, audit and other attest services, general accounting services, SEC engagements, computer hardware and software services, business advice, personal financial planning, litigation support and expert witness testimony, management consulting services and more.

 What is Claims-made Insurance?